 Opportunities for our children to serve others abound.
 Celebrate Home Education Week by serving others.
 Set up a music performance at the nursing home or senior center.
 Have your homeschool students read to the younger children in a day care center or do a project with them.
 Do a community beautification project such as setting out plantings in the park.
 Also let the local newspaper know how you are celebrating and invite them to cover the story.

 Hold a homeschool open house and post flyers around the city.
 Invite people to come find out about homeschooling.
 Be prepared to answer questions about the law and where to find curriculum, as well as "How do you get it all done?"
 Bring some of your favorite homeschool materials to display.
 Include your children and let them answer questions about their experience.
 You may enjoy yourself so much that you decide to hold these meetings several times a year.

 Ask your city or county government to proclaim Home Education Week in your community.
 Ask if you and your children can see the proclamation signed.
 Notify your local paper of any events you plan.
 Invite them to come take pictures.

 OCEANetwork has resources

-OCEANetwork publishes a flyer called Frequently Asked Questions About Home Education which gives general information about home education and lists several sources for interested parties to find more information.
+OCEANetwork publishes a flyer called Frequently Asked Questions About Home Education which gives general information about home education and lists several sources for more information.
 You can use the flyer at library displays, for open houses, or to give to government officials and media personnel.
-Order the flyers in groups of 10 from OCEANetwork, 15805 S. Abiqua Rd., Silverton, OR 97381.
+Order the flyers in groups of 10 from OCEANetwork, 27880 SW Baker Rd., Sherwood, OR 97140.
 Send $1.50 for every 10 brochures ordered.